hadley/adv-r/Environments.md

 g()
 ```

-In more complicated scenarios, there's not just one parent call, but also a parent of a parent and so on.
+In more complicated scenarios, there's not just one parent call, but a sequence of calls all the way back to the initiating function called from the top-level.
 We can get a list of all calling environments using `sys.frames()`

 ```R
 y <- 10